Introduction

 - It’s a slow process but very thorough because every part of our lives become changed by the gospel.

-- Your faith community affects your whole life.
-It affects your work and family life.
+- Your faith community affects your whole It affects your work and family life.
 It’s a lifestyle of Christian community.

 - A Slow Church implies a whole life involved.
 You cannot just have a ‘one-hour-tap-out-service’ on a Sunday and hope to be a Slow Church.
 It’s just never going to work.
-The Gospel’s demands on us aren’t that easy; the Gospel demands everything of us, and with that comes everything of Him the glory, gore, and agony and ecstacy included!
+The Gospel’s demands on us aren’t that easy; the Gospel demands everything of us, and with that comes everything of Him the glory, gore, and agony and ecstasy included!

-2 Responses
+4 Responses

 Thank you Andre.
 I beĺeve this is and was always the model.
 To unlearn ‘church’ as we know it, is a process too.
 Looking forward to gleaning from you as we walk this journey together.